 If the Probate Court approves the application, it grants what is called "Letters of Administration with the will annexed", sometimes written as "Letters of Administration cta’".

-➲ A sworn or affirmed written statement, that is made on oath by a person setting out the facts relevant to their case.
+➲ An Affidavit is a sworn or affirmed written statement, that is made on oath by a person setting out the facts relevant to their case.

 The person making the Affidavit (called a deponent) must swear or affirm that everything said in it is true before a person authorised by law to administer oaths.

-Making a false statement may subject the deponent to perjury charges.
+Making a false statement in an Affidavit may subject the deponent to perjury charges.

 ➲ When an Affidavit is used to support an application to the Court.